-Education, as one of the main means of social development of the human person, is a subject to changes and innovations that meet the needs of society in this era.
-However, it is impossible to adhere the outdated schemes in education today.
-So we can talk about innovations in education only in combination with traditions.
+Education, as one of the main means of social development of the human person, is subject to changes and innovations that meet the needs of society in this era.
+However, it is impossible to adhere to the outdated schemes in education today.
+So we must talk about innovation in education in combination with traditions.

 The term “innovation”, with regard to education, implies the renewal of the educational system and the introduction of new technologies.
-Everything that a person develops for this purpose is aimed mainly at improving the efficiency and effectiveness of training.
-And it tells us that today’s educational standards are outdated, and we need to develop new approaches to the training of the new generation.
-The main reason for the question that it is time to introduce innovations in the education system is the crisis of this system, and all the innovations are aimed at solving its many problems.
+Everything that a person develops for this purpose is aimed mainly at improving the efficiency and effectiveness of teaching.

 Few examples of “New schools” of the twentieth century:

 It was opened in Belgium.
 The process of education and training in this school is based on the interaction with wildlife, with emphasis to the freedom and activity of students, as well as close interaction with their families.
 The training was organized in accordance with the peculiarities of development of children’s thinking.
 The immediate environment of the children was one of the important components of this school.
 This included nature, school, family, and society.

 It was opened in Leipzig, in “Yasnaya Polyana” and several other places.
 This school implies that learning of any one particular craft or subject is inappropriate.
 There were no classes or curriculum in this school and there were no time limits in the process of interaction between students and teachers.
 The defining reference point was the interest of students and their comprehensive development.
 Teachers set one goal – to provide students with the most complete picture of what is happening in the world.